 Our employees do not receive compensation for serving as members of our Board.
 Our non-employee directors receive compensation for their service as directors and members of committees of the Board, consisting of cash and equity awards.
 Our non-employee directors can elect to receive equity instead of all or a portion of their cash compensation for service as directors.
 Compensation for service on committees of the Board is paid in shares of restricted common stock.
-In January 2021, each non-employee director, except for Messrs.
-Kass and Koehneman whose annual compensation was prorated for the time they served on the Board in calendar 2020, received compensation for Board service in the amount of \$35,000 for calendar year 2020 and additional compensation for service on committees of the Board C. James Jensen (who resigned as a directors elected to receive awards of restricted common stock instead of the annual cash retainer, except for Norman D. Dicks and C. James Jensen (who resigned as a director on July 14, 2021).
+In January 2022, each non-employee director received compensation for Board service in the amount of \$35,000 for calendar year 2021 and additional compensation for service on committees of the Board.
+All non-employee directors elected to receive awards of restricted common stock instead of the annual cash retainer, except for Norman D. Dicks (who resigned as a director on April 1, 2022), C. James Jensen (who resigned as a director on July 14, 2021) and Dr. Joan Prince.
 Directors are reimbursed for reasonable expenses incurred in attending meetings and carrying out duties as Board and committee members.
-Under the Plans, our non-employee directors, receive grants of restricted common stock as compensation for their services on our Board, as described above.
-Because we do not pay compensation to employee directors, Mr. Mathews and Mr. Cotroneo was not compensated for their services as a director in Fiscal 2021 and are omitted from the following table.
+Under the Plans, our non-employee directors receive grants of restricted common stock as compensation for their services on our Board, as described above.
+Because we do not pay compensation to employee directors, Mr. Mathews was not compensated for his services as a director in Fiscal 2022 and is omitted from the following table.

-In Fiscal 2021, non-employee members of our Board were compensated as follows:
+In Fiscal 2022, non-employee members of our Board were compensated as follows:

-1 Fees Earned

-or Paid in Stock
+Fees Earned or Stock

-Cash Awards Total
+Paid in Cash Awards Total

-Name (a) (1) (b) (2) (3) (4) ( :) (j)
+Name (a) (\$) (1) (b) (5 §) (2) (3) (4) (c) (\$) (j)

-Norman D. Dicks \$ 35,000 \$ 9,00 0 \$44,000
+Norman D. Dicks (5) \$ 35,000 \$ 48,036 \$ 83,036

-C. James Jensen (5) \$ 35,000 \$ 16,50 0 \$51,500
+C. James Jensen (6) \$ 8,750 \$ \$ 8,750

-Andrew Kaplan - \$ 51,50 0 \$51,500
+Andrew Kaplan \$ \$ 56,226 \$ 56,226

-Douglas Kass \$ 19,75 6 \$19,756
+Douglas Kass \$ \$ 43,124 \$ 43,124

-Michael Koehneman - \$ 22,00 0 \$22,000
+Michael Koehneman \$ \$ 48,036 \$ 48,036

+Dr. Joan Prince \$ 35,000 \$ 21,563 \$ 56,563

-Sanford Rich \$ 57,00 0 \$57,000
+Sanford Rich \$ \$ 62,230 \$ 62,230

-(1) Represents the portion of cash compensation earned as of April 30, 2021.
+(1) Represents the portion of cash compensation earned as of April 30, 2022.

-(2) The table below sets forth unvested restricted common stock awards and unexercised options held by each of our non-employee directors outstanding as of April 30, 2021.
+(2) The table below sets forth unvested restricted common stock awards and unexercised options held by each of our non-employee directors outstanding as of April 30, 2022.

-Name Aggregate Number of Restricted Stock Awards Outstanding at April 30, 2021 Aggregate Number of Unexercised Option Awards Outstanding at April 30, 2021
+Name Aggregate Number of Restricted Stock Awards Outstanding Aggregate Number of Unexercised Option Awards Outstanding

-Norman D. Dicks 667 38,000
+Norman D. Dicks 38,000

-C. James Jensen 1,000 35,000
+C. James Jensen 35,000

-Andrew Kaplan 2,946 70,833
+Andrew Kaplan 50,000

 Douglas Kass

-Michael Koehneman -
+Michael Koehneman

+Dr. Joan Prince

-Sanford Rich 2,946 71,000
+Sanford Rich 51,000

-(3) Amounts reported represent the aggregate grant date fair value of awards without regards to forfeitures granted to the independent members of our Board during Fiscal 2021, computed in accordance with ASC 718.
-This amount does not reflect the actual economic value realized by each director.

-(4) Pursuant to their election to receive shares of restricted common stock in lieu of \$35,000 in cash compensation, Messrs.
-Kaplan, Kass, Koehneman, and Rich each received a grant of fully vested restricted common stock in January 2021.
-Committee service fees were also paid in restricted common stock.

-(5) Mr. Jensen retired from the Board effective July 14, 2021.
+- (3) Amounts reported represent the aggregate grant date fair value of awards without regards to forfeitures granted to the independent members of our Board during Fiscal 2022, computed in accordance with ASC 718.
+This amount does not reflect the actual economic value realized by each director. - (4) Pursuant to their election to receive shares of restricted common stock in lieu of \$35,000 in cash compensation, Messrs.
+Kaplan, Kass, Koehneman, and Rich each received a grant of fully vested restricted common stock in January 2022.
+Committee service fees were also paid in restricted common stock, which included grants of fully vested restricted common stock in January 2022 to Mr. Dicks and Dr. Prince. - (5) Mr. Dicks retired from the Board effective April 1, 2022. - (6) Mr. Jensen retired from the Board effective July 14, 2021.

-PROPOSAL 4.
+PROPOSAL 3.
 THE ADJOURNMENT PROPOSAL